Wine and dine in the jewel of the Napa Valley.

 Cocktails and Dinner

-This story first appeared online in 2017; it was fact-checked and updated in 2019.
+This story first appeared online in 2017; it was most recently updated in 2023.